stefanwright1988/covid-19-dashboard/README.md

 The application is hosted on https://covid.stefan-wright.com, it is hosted on Google Firebase hosting

 # Stack used
-The application was built using React and Typescript
+The application was built using React and Typescript.
+I used Styled Components to handle the styling of my elements, and this was my first time implementing the React Context API into a solution.